vatesfr/xen-orchestra/packages/xen-api/README.md

 })
 ```

+> Note: all objects are frozen and cannot be altered!

-Custom fields on objects (hidden and read-only):
+Custom fields on objects (hidden − ie. non enumerable):
 - `$type`: the type of the object (`VM`, `task`, …);
 - `$ref`: the (opaque) reference of the object;
 - `$id`: the identifier of this object (its UUID if any, otherwise its reference);